marigold-dev/training-dapp-2/README.md

 - `#import <SRC_FILE> <NAMESPACE>` : import your source code that will be mutated and your unit tests.
 For more information [module doc](https://ligolang.org/docs/language-basics/modules)
 - `let _tests = (main : PokeGameTest.main_fn) : unit` : you need to provide the test suite that will be run by the framework.
 As we don't have a main function, we just wrap it into a global function
 - `let _test_mutation = () : unit =>` : this is the definition of the mutations tests
-- `Test.mutation_test_all(PokeGame.main,_tests)` : This will take the first argument as the source code to mutate and the second argument as unit test suite funtion to run over.
+- `Test.mutation_test_all(contract_of(PokeGame),_tests)` : This will take the first argument as the source code to mutate and the second argument as unit test suite funtion to run over.
 It returns a list of mutations that succeed (if size > 0 then bad test coverage) or empty list (good, even mutants did not harm your code)
 - `let test_mutation = _test_mutation();` : as you see it works the same as ligo unit tests and will be run the same way

 As we need to point to some function from other files, we will have to expose this.